 Restaurants and bars will reduce occupancy to meet state requirements and allow for a minimum of six feet between each seated group/party of guests.
-Group/party must be six or less to be seated together.
+Group/party must be six or fewer to be seated together.
 Restaurant patronage will be offered on a reservation-only basis.

 Meeting and Convention Spaces

 Meeting and banquet set-up arrangements will allow for physical distancing between guests in all meetings and events based on CDC and state recommendations.
-Self-serve buffet style food service will be suspended and replaced by alternative service styles.
+Self-serve buffet-style food service will be suspended and replaced by alternative service styles.

 Guest occupancy limits will be enforced to allow for appropriate distancing at our retail outlets.
-In addition, physical barriers will be placed at point of sale to maintain separation between guests and Team Members.
+In addition, physical barriers will be placed at the point of sale to maintain separation between guests and Team Members.

 Property access for established reservations only.

-Brooks Bar & Deck
+Brooks’ Bar & Deck